CONSUMER TERMS AND CONDITIONS

 - A deposit of one quarter (25%) of the contract price is required with order.
 This is refundable if the customer exerts his/her rights under clause 8, of the agreement (see Clause 8 – The Cancellation of Contracts).

 - For works where completion is expected within four consecutive weeks, the final balance will become due seven (7) days following the dispatch date of the invoice.

 - Invoices for works exceeding four consecutive weeks, will be issued on a four weekly basis and become due seven (7) days following the dispatch date of the invoice.

 Recovery of Overdue Amounts

-The customer will pay interest and compensation on any overdue amount at the level and rate set by The Late Payment of Commercial Debts (Interest) Act but with a 50% discount.
+The customer will pay interest and compensation on any overdue amount at the level and rate set by The Late Payment of Commercial Debts (Interest) Act.

 Right to Cancel – The Consumer Contracts (‘Cancellation’ and additional Charges) Regulations 2013.

 - The customer has the statutory right to cancel this agreement within 14 days of signing the contract.
 He will not then be charged for any goods, services or credit agreements entered into that relate to this contract.
 The cancellation must be in writing and comply with this clause.